nualagr/dargan-health-foods/README.md

 dropdown menu on the Dargan Health Foods website provides links to the different **product departments** – Health & Beauty, Vitamins & Supplements etc. that were identified by the company.
-These departmental links, in turn, open **submenus** revealing the different **product types** – Bath & Shower, Body Care, Skincare, etc., providing the user with a quick means of narrowing their choice.
+These departmental links, in turn, open **submenus** revealing the different **categories** – Bath & Shower, Body Care, Skincare, etc., providing the user with a quick means of narrowing their choice.
 **Chevron-down icons** are used to alert the user to the presence of the sub-menu.
 The remaining links provide access to the site **Blog**, **About Us** section and